Overlapping Spaces for Compact Graph Representations: Optimization in overlapping spaces

-Overlaying spaces defined in the previous section are flexible and allow capturing various geometries.
+Overlapping spaces defined in Section~\ref{sec:overlapping} are flexible and allow capturing various geometries.
 However, similarly to product spaces, they need a signature ($p_i$ and $D_i$) to be chosen in advance.
-In this section, we show that a universal signature can be chosen, so no brute force is needed to choose the best signature for a particular dataset.

-Let $t \ge 0$ denote the depth (complexity) of the signature for a $d$-dimensional embedding.
-Each layer $l$, $0 \le l \le t$, of the signature consists of $2^l$ subsets of coordinates:
+This section describes a particular signature, which is still flexible, does not suffer from the brute-force problem, and shows promising empirical results on the datasets we experimented with.